metildachee/snakie/README.md

 #### Single player mode
 Players can choose to either:

 1. Login with Github.
-This allows the user to record their scores on [Gist](https://gist.github.com/), [sample](https://gist.github.com/metildachee/d13d4c3c249223f30282c6d2942d3b74)
+This allows the user to record their scores on [Gist](https://gist.github.com/), please see [sample](https://gist.github.com/metildachee/d13d4c3c249223f30282c6d2942d3b74) here

 2. Or play with a standard username.